namiri-tech/docs-rdme-ng/docs/EXPLANATION/getting-started.md

 This transformative e-invoicing system replaces traditional paper-based or fragmented electronic invoicing methods with a robust, streamlined, and compliant digital invoicing framework.

+## What is DigiTax?

+DigiTax is your digital solution for effective, simple, and painless tax compliance through electronic tax invoicing.
+Our APIs enable businesses to generate, digitally sign, and transmit compliant invoices as per connected tax authorities' requirements.

+## More on FIRS e-Invoicing System

-## APPs and SIs
+### APPs and SIs

-**Access Point Providers** (APPs) and **System Integrators** (SIs) form the backbone of the digital tax compliance ecosystem, facilitating efficiency, compliance, and security in both local and international business operations.
+**Access Point Providers** (APPs) and **System Integrators** (SIs) form the backbone of the FIRS digital tax compliance ecosystem, facilitating efficiency, compliance, and security in both local and international business operations.
 More about them here: [FIRS: APPs and SIs](doc:apps-and-sis)

-## More on FIRS e-Invoicing System

 ### Key Features of FIRS e-Invoicing